dekvidet/ptz-web-panel-enhancer/README.md

 ## Configuration

-- If you want to enable the auto login feature then edit the userscript's source code and provide your credentials between the quotes in the ` const USERNAME=''` and `const PASSWORD=''` variables at the Configuration section.
+- If you want to enable the auto login feature then edit the userscript's source code and provide your credentials between the quotes in the ` const USERNAME = ''` and `const PASSWORD = ''` variables at the Configuration section.